 Liquidity risk is the risk that we will encounter difficulty in meeting our financial obligations.
 We evaluate our liquidity risks at the parent (Unitymedia KabelBW) and operating subsidiary levels.
 As a holding company, our primary assets other than cash and cash equivalents are our investments in consolidated subsidiaries.
-Our ability to access the financial assets of our operating subsidiaries is restricted by the terms of the indentures for the Unitymedia KabelBW Notes, as defined and described in note 13.
+Our ability to access the financial assets of our operating subsidiaries is restricted by the terms of the indentures for the Unitymedia KabelBW Notes (as defined and described in note 13).
 Tax considerations and other factors may also limit our ability to access the financial assets of our subsidiaries.

-Our sources of liquidity at the parent level include (i) our cash and cash equivalents, (ii) amounts due under the UPC Germany Loan Receivable, (iii) funding from UPC Germany (and ultimately from Liberty Global or other Liberty Global subsidiaries) in the form of loans or contributions, as applicable, and (iv) subject to the certain restrictions, proceeds in the form of distributions or loans from Unitymedia Hessen, Unitymedia NRW, KBW or other subsidiaries.
-At December 31, 2012, substantially all of our consolidated cash and cash equivalents were held by our subsidiaries.
+Our sources of liquidity at the parent level include (i) our cash and cash equivalents, (ii) amounts due under the UPC Germany Loan Receivable (as defined and described in note 16), (iii) funding from UPC Germany (and ultimately from Liberty Global or other Liberty Global subsidiaries) in the form of loans or contributions, as applicable, and (iv) subject to certain restrictions as noted above, proceeds in the form of distributions or loans from Unitymedia Hessen, Unitymedia NRW, KBW or other subsidiaries.
+At December 31, 2013, €0.4 million of our consolidated cash and cash equivalents was held by our company and the remaining €13.2 million was held by our subsidiaries.

-In addition to cash and cash equivalents, the primary sources of liquidity of Unitymedia Hessen, Unitymedia NRW, KBW and our other operating subsidiaries is cash provided by operations and, in the case of Unitymedia Hessen and Unitymedia NRW, any borrowing availability under the Unitymedia KabelBW Revolving Credit Facilities, as defined and described in note 13.
-At December 31, 2012, we had combined borrowing capacity of €417.5 million under the Unitymedia KabelBW Revolving Credit Facilities.
+In addition to cash and cash equivalents, the primary sources of liquidity of Unitymedia Hessen, Unitymedia NRW, KBW and our other operating subsidiaries is cash provided by operations and, in the case of Unitymedia Hessen and Unitymedia NRW, any borrowing availability under the Unitymedia KabelBW Revolving Credit Facilities (as defined and described in note 13).
+At December 31, 2013, we had aggregate borrowing capacity of €417.5 million under the Unitymedia KabelBW Revolving Credit Facilities.
+For information regarding limitations on the borrowing availability of the Unitymedia KabelBW Revolving Credit Facilities, see note 13.

 The ongoing cash needs of Unitymedia KabelBW include (i) corporate general and administrative expenses and (ii) interest payments on outstanding debt.
-From time to time, Unitymedia KabelBW may also require cash in connection with (a) the repayment of outstanding debt, (b) the satisfaction of contingent liabilities, (c) acquisitions or (d) other investment opportunities.
+From time to time, Unitymedia KabelBW may also require cash in connection with (a) the repayment of outstanding debt, (b) the satisfaction of contingent liabilities or (c) acquisitions and other investment opportunities.
 No assurance can be given that funding from UPC Germany (and ultimately from Liberty Global or other Liberty Global subsidiaries), our subsidiaries or external sources would be available on favorable terms, or at all.